umbraco/UmbracoDocs/Development-Guidelines/Coding-Standards/js-guidelines.md

 	  alert($);
 	})(jQuery);

-To create JQuery plugins, see the [jQuery Plugin Guidelines](jquery-guidelines.md)
+To create jQuery plugins, see the [jQuery Plugin Guidelines](jquery-guidelines.md)

 ## Creating classes